Why Online Classes?

 Earning your degree online will show current or prospective employers that you are ambitious, self-motivated, and committed to continued education in your field of expertise.
 This may earn you a promotion or raise, or help you secure a position you have been eyeing.

 Major obstacles such as traffic, lack of transportation, health issues, childcare conflicts, inconsistent work schedules, travel, and so on are non-issues when it comes to online learning.
 You can complete your course requirements at your convenience, wherever you are.

 5. No Commute

 In addition to avoiding the expense or hassle of a commute, online students avoid the hazards, too.
-Snowstorms, ice storms and thunderstorms, as well threats of tornados, hurricanes and the like, can force students to choose between dangerous commutes or missing classes.
+Snowstorms, ice storms, and thunderstorms, as well as threats of tornados, hurricanes, and the like, can force students to choose between dangerous commutes or missing classes.
 Online students can always “attend” class from the safety of their home or workplace.

 As an online learner, you can set your own pace.
 If you’re hoping to graduate quickly, you can opt for an accelerated program.
 If you have a lot going on in your life, you can enroll in just 3 credit hours.
 Likewise, if your Fridays are always jam-packed with obligations, you can commit to doing more studying on Saturdays.

 As long as you are enrolled at an accredited college, your online classes should easily transfer to other accredited colleges.
 What’s more?
 Those credits will look just the same as credits earned while sitting in a classroom.